tejasbhavsar24/Tejas-Bhavsar-s-Data-Analyst-Portfolio/projects/Zomato RFM & Revenue Analysis/README.md

 From this project, I practised:

-- Writing production‑style SQL:
+- Writing Complete Cleaning to Modelling Production Style SQL Queries:
   - Temporary tables, views, window functions, and careful use of `COALESCE` and `NULLIF`.
+  - Data Cleaning, De-Duplication, and Field Data Type Change
+  - Handling Date Time Functions and Data Type Conversions for temporal analysis

 - Designing end‑to‑end analysis:
   - From schema understanding and cleaning to funnel, RFM Model, and cohorts.

-- Translating raw metrics into marketing, product, and operations insights:
+- Converting the raw metrics into marketing, product, and operations insights:
   - Segment strategies, channel focus, membership design, and feature impact.

 This repository is meant to demonstrate how I approach analytics problems in a way that is clear for stakeholders and easy to follow for other analysts.

 ---